 Unfortunately, values aren't much good on their own.
 It's like companies with fancy posters on the wall about sustainability or diversity who work with tobacco manufacturers and feature an 80% white, middle-class male staff.

-The leaders who put those values together aren't liars or villains.
-They're well-intentioned people who missed a critical step - they didn't give their values any legs.
-Enter: boundaries.
+The leaders who formulated those values aren't liars or villains.
+They're well-intentioned people who missed a critical step—they didn't give their values any legs.
+Enter boundaries.

 The same is true in your leadership and personal life.